MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

 [program:consultemplate]
 command=consul-template -config=/etc/haproxy.json -consul=consul:8500
 {% endhighlight %}

+##Docker-compose
 All the containers are listed in the docker-compose.yml.
 This file is used by docker-compose to run the multi-container environment.

-##Docker-compose
+##Conclusion
+In a later post I will add docker swarm to the mix so you can easily scale over multiple docker-machines.

 ##Sources:##